propps-au/cache-buildkite-plugin/README.md

           bucket: "s3-bucket"
           class: STANDARD # Optional.
 Defaults to empty which is usually STANDARD or based on policy.
           args: '--option 1' # Optional.
 Defaults to empty.
 Any optional argument that can be passed to aws s3 cp command.
+          global: false # Optional.
+Defaults to false.
+Setting this to true removes the pipeline slug from the path where your cache entry is stored, allowing it to be shared between different pipelines
         paths:
           - 'bundle/vendor'
 ```